Skip to content Skip to site navigation

 Other

 When you transfer or leave the university for other reasons (besides a leave of absence or graduation), your account enters a 120-day grace period.
-If at the end of this grace period your affiliation has not been reactivated, your SUNet ID account services, including email, will end.
+If at the end of this grace period your affiliation has not been reactivated, your SUNet ID account services, including email and Google Drive, will end.
 However, the Stanford Alumni Association provides free, permanent Alumni email accounts* to students who have spent three quarters or more in a degree-granting program.

 *GSB graduates only: if you are leaving the Stanford GSB after three or more quarters, please contact sbsaa@gsb.stanford.edu.